-It is the law that any person with reasonable cause to believe that a disabled person is in need of Protective Services must make a report to the Department of Social Services(N.C.G.S 108A-102).
+It is the law that any person with reasonable cause to believe that a disabled person is in need of Protective Services must make a report to the Department of Human Services(N.C.G.S 108A-102).
 The reporter's identity is kept confidential.

 This statute was initiated to protect the increasing number of disabled adults in North Carolina who are being abused, neglected or exploited.

 Telephone, write, or visit Cabarrus County Department of Human Services when you have information about a disabled adult being abused, neglected, or exploited.

 You can call 704-920-1400 at the Cabarrus County Department of Human Services between the hours of 8:00 am and 5:00 pm.
 Monday through Friday.

 In the event of an emergency after 5:00 pm weekdays, on weekends, and holidays you may call the Cabarrus County Sheriff's Department at (704) 920-3000.
 You may also make the report in writing.
 You may remain anonymous, but we encourage you to give us your name in the event we need additional information.
 The APS statute prohibits us from giving the reporter's name.

 The social worker will ask questions such as but not limited to adult's name, address, age/date of birth, Social Security number. family/collateral names, how is the person disabled, what are the allegations of abuse, neglect or exploitation.

 The questions asked are important to assure that all appropriate services are made available to the adult.

 To accept the referral for Adult Protective Services (APS) the information provided must state: